 Getting Paid as a Solver

 2Captcha’s going rate for solvers (as of April 2021) was $US 0.30 per 1,000 traditional CAPTCHAs and $US 1.01 for 1,000 Re-CAPTCHAs (see Figure 12).
-At these rates, solvers working 11 hours a day non-stop—which is entirely unrealistic—would make only $1.20/day for traditional CAPTCHAs.
+This is a mere fraction (4% for traditional CAPTCHAs and 3.4% for reCAPTCHAs) of what I saw customers getting charged.
+At these rates, solvers working 11 hours per day non-stop—which is entirely unrealistic—would make only $1.20/day for traditional CAPTCHAs.
 For reCAPTCHAs, which take roughly twice as long to solve, solvers would still make only $2.02 working an 11-hour day.

 Solvers have a wide range of choices for receiving payment from 2Captcha (see Figure 13).
 Notice the minimum withdrawal amounts vary by payment service.

 2Captcha Doesn’t Skimp on Support